yujinakayama/rspec-composable_json_matchers/README.md

 ## Usage

-The `be_json` matcher takes another matcher, a hash, or an array.
+The `be_json` matcher takes another matcher or a JSON value (hash, array, numeric, string, true, false, or nil).

 When a matcher is given,
-it passes if actual string can be decoded as JSON and the decoded structure passes the given matcher:
+it passes if actual string can be decoded as JSON and the decoded value passes the given matcher:

 ```ruby
 expect('{ "foo": 1, "bar": 2 }').to be_json a_kind_of(Hash)